-Horowitz says that manager and employees one on one meetings are very important.
+Horowitz says that managers’ and employees one on one meetings are very important.

 Employees should set the agenda and not the other way around and managers should do 10% of the talking and 90% of the listening.

 That makes people feel heard and helps spot problems early, while also spreading good ideas.

-This is even more important with introvert employees, says Horowitz.
+This is even more important with introverted employees, says Horowitz.

 Peacetime VS Wartime CEO

 Most management books describe peacetime CEO.

-But when the company is going through life or death moments, you need wartime CEO.
+But when the company is going through life or death moments, you need a wartime CEO.

 What’s the difference?

-Peacetime CEO: is reasonable, respectful, minimizes conflicts, and thinks long term.
+Peacetime CEO: is reasonable, respectful, minimize conflicts, and thinks long term.
 He follows protocols and makes contingencies and backup plans.

-He is interested in the company’s cultures, and reads and promotes activities aligned with the culture.
+He is interested in the company’s culture and reads and promotes activities aligned with the culture.

 He violates protocols, allows the situation to define the culture, and has no backup plans.